bal-sm/repo-for-learning/systems/programming/html_javascript/htmx_docs/docs.md

       - that matches the given CSS selector.
   - (e.g `find tr` would target the first child descendant row to the element)

+---

+- In addition,
+  - a CSS selector may be wrapped in `<` and `/>` characters,
+    - mimicking the [query literal](https://hyperscript.org/expressions/query-reference/) syntax of hyperscript.

+- Relative targets
+  - like this can be useful
+    - for creating flexible user interfaces
+      - without peppering your DOM
+        - with lots of `id` attributes.

 ...